Recap: The Simpsons S 3 E 2 Mr Lisa Goes To Washington

-- Shout-Out: The title is this to Mr. Smith Goes to Washington.
+- The title is this to Mr. Smith Goes to Washington.
 The plot is similar too, with Lisa being a patriotic idealist as she enters Washington, becoming disillusioned when she witnesses the corruption there.
-Just like Mr. Smith she goes to the Lincoln Memorial to ask him for advice and then uses her talents to criticize the system, which does result in the arrestation of the corrupt people she witnessed.
+Just like Mr. Smith she goes to the Lincoln Memorial to ask him for advice and then uses her talents to criticize the system, which does result in the arrest of the corrupt people she witnessed.

 - The Simpsons stay in the Watergate Hotel and visit the IRS Building, The National Air and Space Museum, The Washington Monument, The Jefferson Memorial, The Capitol and The Winifred Beecher Howe Memorial.

 - Ted Kennedy can be seen at the contest.

 - The satirical pianist is a spoof of Tom Lehrer.